-what are the three types of special needs plans? three types of special needs plans
+what are the three types of special needs plans?
+Medicare Advantage special needs plan

 If you’re a Medicare beneficiary with one of the above circumstances, you may not realize that there are Medicare plans available that are specifically designed to help you manage the complex health challenges that may come with your situation.